SHOWING 1 - 1 OF 1 RESULTS

 TLE is intended to partially reimburse members for lodging and meal expenses when a member/dependent(s) occupy temporary quarters in CONUS in conjunction with a PCS.

-The Air Force Aid Society, Army Emergency Relief Society, and Navy Marine Corps Relief are all official charities of the Department of Defense.
-All are private, non-profit organizations that promotes the military mission by providing worldwide emergency assistance, sponsoring education assistance programs, and offering a variety of base community enhancement programs that improve quality of life for military members and their families.
-The each relief society assists with rent, food, shelter, vehicle repairs (including parts and labor), and emergency travel for death or serious illness of immediate family members.
+The Air Force Aid, Army Emergency Relief, and Navy-Marine Corps Relief Societies are all official charities of the Department of Defense.
+All are private, non-profit organizations that promotes the military mission by providing worldwide emergency assistance, sponsoring education assistance programs and offering a variety of base community enhancement programs that improve quality of life for military members and their families.
+Each relief society assists with rent, food, shelter, vehicle repairs (including parts and labor) and emergency travel for death or serious illness of immediate family members.

 Appointments to meet with a financial counselor can be made by calling 813-828-0145.

 Some common areas of assistance for financial education include creating an effective financial plan for a household, credit and debt management, retirement planning, savings and investments, insurance and risk management, car- and home-buying strategies, military pay and allowances, consumer advocacy topics related to predatory lending or scam prevention and many other financial topics.

 You are authorized to use the government credit card to pay for permanent change of station-related expenses such as lodging and food.
 Keep in mind that charges on the card may be monitored for misuse or overuse.
 Do not overuse the travel card if you stay beyond your authorized time in billeting.

 Housing and Utility Costs